giovi321/log-triage/README.md

 - optionally, which exit code to use for automation
 - optionally, how to send alerts (webhook / MQTT)
 - optionally, how to use a baseline to detect anomalies
-- optionally, how to expose a Web UI to edit config and monitor modules
+- optionally, how to store summaries in a database and show them in a Web UI

 Pipelines define how to group and classify logs; modules define how and when to run them.

 The actual LLM call is out of scope. `log-triage` only decides what is interesting and produces payload files you can feed to a local or remote LLM.
-A companion Web UI gives you a dark-mode dashboard and config editor on top.
+A companion Web UI gives you a dark-mode dashboard, config editor, and regex lab on top.

 ## Features